 When Words in the Workplace Hurt

 Everyone knows the old expression, “Stick and stones may break my bones, but names will never hurt me.”
-Meant to encourage children to steel themselves against teasing or name-calling, the rhyme has endured as timeless, common-sense wisdom.
+This expression was meant to discourage children from engaging themselves against teasing or name-calling.
+The rhyme has endured as a timeless, common-sense wisdom.

-But as the world evolves, that old advice (“just ignore it”) is becoming less prevalent.
+However, as the world evolved, that old advice (“just ignore it”) is becoming less prevalent.
 Society is slowly becoming more willing to acknowledge that words DO have power.
 Words can hurt just as much as any physical injury.
 One good example of that growing acknowledgment is the WSIB’s new Chronic Mental Stress policy, which includes workplace bullying and harassment.